 Per Section 30, the provisions in this bill take effect April 1st, 2025.
-The prior effective date had changed from April 1st, 2024, for all sections aside from section 21, and January 1st, 2025, for section 21.

 Cash receipts impact of the legislation on the responding agency with the cash receipts provisions identified by section number and when appropriate, the detail of the revenue sources.
 Description of the factual basis of the assumptions and the method by which the cash receipts impact is derived.
 Explanation of how workload assumptions translate into estimates.
 Distinguished between one time and ongoing functions.